use-inkubator/Ecosystem-Grants/applications/InkCtf.md

 *   **Partnerships:** Collaborate with educational institutions or bootcamps.
 *   **Localization:** Translate the platform into multiple languages.
 *   **Regular Updates:** Add new levels and features based on community feedback and evolving ink! security landscape.

+To ensure a higher profile/visibility of the project in the Polkadot community, I am thinking of creating a detailed blog series on each level covering exploit examples from past, in future we could bring that into the ink system so that blog series serves as reference to each level to the ink ctf and also I am thinking of creating a video tutorial series for each level, we could make the video series published on ink youtube channel.

+And also with ink v6 we will extend the contract to support bot for metamask and polkadot.js wallets, so that the projects see wider audience without setting up a polkadot.js wallets.

 ## Community Engagement & Promotion Strategy